Congo Free State: Congo Reform Association

-Joseph Conrad’s novel Heart of Darkness, originally published in 1899 as a three-part series in Blackwood's Magazine, inspired by his service as a captain on a steamer on the Congo 12 years before, sparked an organized international opposition to Leopold's exploitational activities.
+Joseph Conrad's novel Heart of Darkness, originally published in 1899 as a three-part series in Blackwood's Magazine, inspired by his service as a captain on a steamer on the Congo 12 years before, sparked an organized international opposition to Leopold's exploitational activities.
 In 1900, Edmund Dene Morel, a part-time journalist and head of trade with Congo for the Liverpool shipping firm Elder Dempster, noticed that ships that brought vast loads of rubber from the Congo only ever returned there loaded with guns and ammunition for the Force Publique.
 Morel became a journalist and then a publisher, attempting to discredit Leopold's regime.
 In 1902, Morel retired from his position at Elder Dempster to focus on campaigning.
 He founded his own magazine, The West African Mail, and conducted speaking tours in Britain.
+His writing included condemnations of his former employer Sir Alfred Lewis Jones, who was engaged in consular duties representing Leopold and the Congo Free State.
+Jones had initially offered the paper his financial backing, apparently in a final attempt to moderate Morel's criticism of the company, but soon discontinued his support.

 Increasing public outcry over the atrocities in the CFS moved the British government to launch an official investigation.
 In 1903, Morel and those who agreed with him in the House of Commons succeeded in passing a resolution calling on the British government to conduct an inquiry into alleged violations of the Berlin Agreement.
 Roger Casement, then the British Consul at Boma (at the mouth of the Congo River), was sent to the Congo Free State to investigate.
 Reporting back to the Foreign Office in 1900, Casement wrote:

 The root of the evil lies in the fact that the government of the Congo is above all a commercial trust, that everything else is orientated towards commercial gain ...

 E. D. Morel was introduced to Roger Casement by their mutual friend Herbert Ward just before the publication of Casement's 1904 detailed eyewitness report—known as the Casement Report—in 1904 and realized that he had found the ally he had sought.
-Casement convinced Morel to establish an organisation for dealing specifically with the Congo question, the Congo Reform Association.
+Casement convinced Morel to establish an organization for dealing specifically with the Congo question, the Congo Reform Association.
 With Casement's and Dr. Guinness's assistance, he set up and ran the Congo Reform Association, which worked to end Leopold's control of the Congo Free State.
 Branches of the association were established as far away as the United States.
 The Congo Reform movement's members included Sir Arthur Conan Doyle, Mark Twain, Joseph Conrad, Booker T. Washington, and Bertrand Russell.